Tierion/btc-bridge/README.md

 ## Wallet

-A Wallet object contains information about a bitcoin address as well as a provider to perform function for that address.
+A Wallet object contains information about a bitcoin address as well as a provider to perform functions for that address.
 Currently, this is limitted to the generation (and optional broadcast) of an OP_RETURN transaction.

 #### generateOpReturnTxAsync